AlayachiRaniaAnalytics/servicenow-ticket-analysis-MicrosoftFabric/Mep&Demandes/README.md

 - **10.83h** average duration for Demandes
 - **166.21h** average duration for MEP
 - Clear workload distribution by **collaborator** and **shifts**
-- Classification of top contributors (e.g., Youness Daouli, Hamza Hiloui, Mostafa Izouka, Ahmed Benyahia, etc.)
+- Classification of top contributors

 ---